xpack-dev-tools/clang-xpack/README-DEVELOP.md

 On RedHat systems, the tests that expected a `libstdc++.a` fail.

+## 13.0.1-2

+Fails the build for Windows and for macOS Sonoma.

+## 14.0.6-3

+Fails on macOS Sonoma with errors while building the sanitizer.

 ## Oracle ampere tests

 17.0.5-1, ampere 4 core, 24 GB RAM, 200 GB disk